Pomeranian dog breed information and advice

 Feeding and nutrition

-Pomeranians have small appetites and prefer to eat little and often.
-Feed your puppy between 3 and 4 times a day.
-Lower this to 2 to 3 times a day for adult dogs.
-Make sure you weigh their food so that you’re not under or overfeeding them.
+You should weigh your Pomeranian’s food to make sure you’re not under or overfeeding them.
 You’ll find guideline measurements on food packaging, but you can also ask your vet for advice.

 Grooming